eliseupsg/git_course/dictionary_git.md

 - Why use the staging area?

 **Answer**: using the stage area allows you to prepare a bunch of files that are related and, then, make an unique commit with them.

+## Branches

+1. What?

+**Answer**: branches are deviations from the original timeline.
+2. Why?

+**Answer**: you can use this for developing some feature with no risk to the master (main) timeline or to collaborate developing different approaches of a feature that are going to be compared later.
+3. When?

+**Answer**: anytime you get into one of the possibilities of the *Why?* question.